isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 **More Filters**

-The "Show More Filters" button can be used to display Dataset ID, Table ID, Table Description, Labels and Field Name filters.
-The user can type all or a portion of the name into the field to perform the query.
+The **Show More Filters** button can be used to display **Dataset ID**, **Table ID**, **Table Description**, **Labels** and **Field Name** filters.
+These are free entry fields; the user can type all or a portion of the name into the field to perform the query.
 For instance, for all datasets which have "alpha" in the name, type "alpha" into the field.

 These fields are most useful for users already familiar with the BigQuery tables.

 **Labels**

 Each table was tagged with labels relating to the source, data type, reference genome build, status, and access.
 Users can search on any of these tags on the Labels filter field.
-Users can find the Labels search filter under the "Show More Filters" option.
+Users can find the **Labels** search filter under the **Show More Filters** option.

 The labels for a table can be viewed when the blue + to the right of the table row is clicked.
 See the screen shot below.